Get to know UNICEF Jamaica

 • 2030 Agenda for Sustainable Development (the 2030 Agenda) and its 17 Sustainable Development Goals (SDGs)

 • Regional goals of the United Nations Multi-Country Sustainable Development Framework (UNMSDCF) and

 • UNICEF Strategic Plan 2022-2025.

 Meet our Country Representative

-Ms. Kagoshima is a national of Japan.
+Ms. Isaza is a national of Colombia.

-Meet our Goodwill Ambassador
+Meet our National Ambassador

 In accepting the appointment, Mrs. Fraser-Pryce said, “Growing up, I had dreams that I thought were out of my reach, dreams of going to the Olympics and to University.
 Through my work with UNICEF, I want to help Jamaican children realize their dreams.
 I want to help them understand that they have rights and that those rights should be protected.
 I want them to believe that nothing is impossible.”

 Known as the ‘Pocket Rocket’, she holds a degree in Child and Adolescent Development from the University of Technology (UTech), was awarded The Order of Distinction (OD), for outstanding and important services to Jamaica, and operates her own charitable foundation, the ‘Pocket Rocket Foundation’.